 The smart way to enjoy this mind-expanding experience is to team up with another couple.
 You drive together to Mount Pitt where one couple sets off on the walk while the other two take a drive culminating where the walk ends - at Captain Cook's Monument.

-Put a picnic hamper in the car and you'll be set to enjoy a leisurely meal in a magic setting when you meet up.
+Put a picnic hamper in the car and you'll be set to enjoy a leisurely meal in a magical setting when you meet up.
 The next day you can simply reverse roles.

 (If you can't organise things this way, you can get a cab to drop you at the peak and pick you up at the other end.)